Karan-Dhingra/Hacktoberfest-CPP/README.md

 # Hacktoberfest-CPP

-This is open repository for all here you can add your Favouraite Programs.
+This is an open repository for all here you can add your Favorite Programs.